Mannuel25/ShopZone/README.md

 ## API Documentation 📖

 Explore the API using the Postman collection [here](https://www.postman.com/lunar-rocket-946206/workspace/shopzone/collection/20593383-4e119c8d-ade5-4eeb-881c-0de7231f9da5?action=share&creator=20593383) for testing and interacting with the API endpoints.
-Alternatively, you can interacte with the documentation available at `/swagger/` or `/redoc/` endpoints when running the server.
+Alternatively, you can interact with the documentation available at `/swagger/` or `/redoc/` endpoints when running the server.

 ---